mbta/delta/README.md

 * `prefix`: Default `""`.
 Will prepend this to all file names it writes to s3.
 * `acl`: Default `"public-read"`.
 Passed to `S3.put_object`.
 * `producers`: Required list of string producer names.
+* `filename_rewrites`: Default `[]`.
+Contains a list of maps like - `%{pattern: "old_value", replacement: "new_value"}` - this will be applied to the resulting s3 filename.
+Note: the full collection gets applied to every resultant producer filename, so these configurations should be relatively specific.

 ### Log